Processing multiple texts

 docs = docs.map_pipeline(nlp)

-# The operations of our lazy collection will be distributed on multiple workers
+# The operations of our stream will be distributed on multiple workers

 docs = docs.set_processing(backend="multiprocessing")